mabdinur/starterprojectspring/README.md

 @Configuration
 public class RestClientConfig {

    @Autowired
    RestTemplateHeaderModifierInterceptor restTemplateHeaderModifierInterceptor;

    @Bean
    public RestTemplate restTemplate() {
       RestTemplate restTemplate = new RestTemplate();

       List<ClientHttpRequestInterceptor> interceptors = restTemplate.getInterceptors();
       if (interceptors.isEmpty()) {
          interceptors = new ArrayList<>();
       }
       interceptors.add(restTemplateHeaderModifierInterceptor);
       restTemplate.setInterceptors(interceptors);

       return restTemplate;
    }
 }
 ```

 ### Create a distributed trace

 By default Spring Boot runs a Tomcat server on the port 8080.
 This tutorial assumes FirstService runs on the default port (8080) and SecondService runs on port 8081.
-This is because we hard coded the SecondService end point in FirstServiceController.SS_URL.
+This is because we hard coded the SecondService end point in FirstServiceController.SecondServiceUrl.
 To run SecondServiceApplication on port 8081 include `server.port=8081` in the resources/application.properties file.

 Run both the FirstService and SecondService projects in terminal or using an IDE (ex.
 Eclipse).
 The end point for FirstService should be `http://localhost:8080/message` and `http://localhost:8081/time` for SecondService.
 Type both urls in a browser and ensure you receive a 200 response.

 To visualize this trace add a trace exporter to one or both of your applications.
 Instructions on how to setup LogExporter and Jaeger can be seen [above](#tracer-configuration).

-To create a distributed trace enter `http:\\localhost:8080/time` in a browser.
+To create a sample trace enter `localhost:8080/message` in a browser.
 This trace should include a span for FirstService and a span for SecondService.

 ## Sample application with distributed tracing: otel-example